-In 2016 the Office of the Assistant Secretary of Defense [8] issued a Memorandum requested that Installation Energy Plan shall be a part of the Installation Master Plan and within three years 75% of U.S. Department of Defense (DoD) installations shall complete such plans.
+In 2016 the Office of the Assistant Secretary of Defense [8] issued a Memorandum requested that Installation Energy Plan shall be a part of the Installation Master Plan and within 3 years 75% of U.S. Department of Defense (DoD) installations shall complete such plans.

 The EU directives for Energy Efficiency and Renewable Energy [9, 10] request member states in the EU to implement Energy Master Planning at national and municipal level for planning district heating and cooling in cost-effective way.
-In accordance with these directives the EU directive for Buildings (EBPD) requests member states to implement building regulation, with focus on cost effectiveness, good thermal comfort and full decarbonization until 2050 the latest taking into account that efficient and renewable heat and cold can be transferred to the buildings via district heating and cooling.
+In accordance with these directives, the EU directive for Buildings (EBPD) requests member states to implement building regulation, with a focus on cost effectiveness, good thermal comfort, and full decarbonization until 2050; efforts to achieve full decarbonization should consider that efficient and renewable heat and cold can be transferred to the buildings via district heating and cooling.